nicoow07/image_analysis/doc.md

 **img_processing.min_larvae_to_detect** = The minimum number of larvae to be detected so that the measure is added to the csv file, and the image saved

+**img_processing.max_larvae_elongation** = The maximum elongation of a larvae to be accepted.
+The elongation is the division between the height and the width or the width / height.
+Elongation is always >= 1

 ### Surface - Weight model
 To convert the surface of larvae into a weight, a linear model is used.
 Such as: weight = surface * SURFACIQUE_WEIGHT + Y_INTERCEPT